boardzilla/boardzilla-docs/docs/ui/appearance.md

 :::tip render false

-Pass false to the `render` attribute to tell Boardzilla not to render these elements or their children at all.
+Pass false to the `render` attribute to tell Boardzilla not to render these elements or their contents at all.

 :::